 11. HBR IdeaCast

-There's the economics of business.
+There's the economics of the business world.
 Then there's the human side that goes beyond numbers and data.
 The Harvard Business Review IdeaCast covers the human side of business, getting into topics like the struggles of being a working mom and gender equality, but also discusses tech issues like cybersecurity and artificial intelligence.

 Falling under the umbrella of the well respected podcast network TechCrunch, Equity approaches its subject matter through the lense of venture capital, taking on what’s happening right now.
 From discussing the inflated valuations of companies like Uber and Robinhood, to discussing the gender pay gap, Equity makes for a compelling listen.